Roger Lehet, Inventor

 Moored next to million-dollar yachts required that I develop a highly efficient wood stove with a clean burn and smokeless chimney.
 A dainty appetite was necessary because there was little room on the boat to store firewood.
 It occurred to me that the best way to meet all of our requirements was to vaporize the wood and burn the wood gases in a two-step combustion.

 Divinely inspired, the little wood stove that I created would become the heartbeat of our lives.
-By October 2012, Unforgettable Fire, LLC was a newly minted business entity and my Kimberly™ stove had undergone her EPA/CSA Certification and UL-testing protocols.
+By October 2012, Unforgettable Fire, LLC was a newly minted business entity and my Kimberly™ stove had completed her EPA/CSA and UL testing protocols for the United States and Canada.

 The Kimberly™ stove was named after the local woman who inspired me to go public with my personal project.
 A few years later, the Kimberly™ stove would become the darling of the Tiny House Movement, which was beginning to gain momentum at the time.
 Other individuals saw the value in my project and showed up on my doorstep to help.